-In England outside London, awarded funding through BSIPs reaches only one third of eligible local authorities, covering only a small part of the funding required to deliver all investment applied for, which CPT has estimated to amount to £10bn.17 This provides a basis to analyse how a more ambitious level of investment would contribute to modal shift.
-Following the same logic as for the baseline investment, we exclude the 20% dedicated to ZEBs.
-We also assume that the investment would be repeated every decade.
-This would mean total investment of:
+In England outside London, awarded funding through BSIPs reaches only one third of eligible local authorities, covering only a small part of the funding required to deliver all investment applied for, which CPT has estimated to amount to £10bn.
+This provides a basis to analyse how a more ambitious level of investment would contribute to modal shift.
+Excluding the 20% dedicated to ZEBs, this represents £584 investment per capita, which in Scotland would amount to almost £3.2bn investment by 2050.